 3. Indicate whether priority consideration for housing access is given to potential program participants with following characteristics.
 Check all that apply:

-Participants who demonstrate a high level of housing instability/chronic homelessness probation/parole/court mandate
+Participants who demonstrate a high level of housing instability/chronic homelessness probation/parole/court mandate including dependency or active addiction that compromises safety)

 Participants who have criminal justice records, including currently on